indiqusdocs/stpi/docs/Guide/AccountCentre/InvoicesandCreditNotes.md

 ---
 sidebar_position: 6
 ---
-# Invoices, PIs and Credit Notes
+# Invoices and Credit Notes

 Invoices are generated at the end of each billing cycle for the services consumed during the billing cycle.